 The Prosci Change Triangle (PCT) Model is a simple but powerful framework that shows the four critical aspects of any successful change effort and how they interrelate.
 Expanding the model shows how leadership decisions and actions influence project success.

-The model pictured below builds on the Prosci Project Change Triangle (PCT) framework for successful projects.
-The original Prosci Project Change Triangle (PCT) (the triangle in the center) presents three elements crucial to a project or initiative meeting its objectives and ROI targets: leadership/sponsorship, project management and change management.
-This tutorial expands on the model by illustrating the interaction between leadership and the other two elements of successful projects.
+The Prosci Change Triangle (PCT) Model presents four critical aspects crucial to a project or initiative meeting its objectives and ROI targets: success, leadership/sponsorship, project management and change management.
+The expanded model builds on the Prosci Change Triangle (PCT) Model by illustrating the interaction between leadership and the other two elements of successful projects.

 Senior leaders play a central role in making change successful.
-In all nine of Prosci's benchmarking studies on effective change management (1998, 2000, 2003, 2005, 2007, 2009, 2011, 2013, 2015) participants sited the role of the sponsor of change as the number one contributor to success.
+In all of Prosci's Best Practices in Change Management benchmarking studies, participants cited the role of the sponsor as the number one contributor to success.
 In most of these studies, the role of the senior leader was cited by a three-to-one margin over any other success factor.
 One of the biggest issues related to the executive actions on the change management side is that senior leaders don't know what good sponsorship looks like in concrete terms.
 It is the responsibility of the change management practitioner to educate and coach senior leaders to fulfill the roles mentioned above, with checklists and specific actions to follow.

 Tim Creasey is Prosci’s Chief Innovation Officer and a globally recognized leader in change management.
 His work forms the foundation of the largest body of knowledge in the world on managing the people side of change to deliver organizational results.